mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management/resource_gradients.rst

       * You can split a segment by pressing :kbd:`Ctrl` and |mouseleft| on it.
 The cutting point will be where you clicked.
       * You can duplicate a segment by pressing :kbd:`Shift` and |mouseleft| on it.

-   6. **"Left color" area** - In this row of widgets you can change the properties related to the start of the segment:
+   6. :guilabel:`Left color` - In this row of widgets you can change the properties related to the start of the segment:

       * With the first three buttons you can set the type of color used (Foreground, Background or custom).
       * Next to the color type buttons will appear a check box when the color type is Foreground or Background that you can use to stablish that the color should also be transparent.
 If the color type is custom, then instead a color button and an opacity slider will appear to let you choose a specific color.
       * Lastly there is a position slider you can use to fine-tune the start position of the segment.
 This also changes the end position of the previous segment.

-   7. **"Right color" area** - In this row of widgets you can change the properties related to the end of the segment.
+   7. :guilabel:`Right color` - In this row of widgets you can change the properties related to the end of the segment.
 They are pretty much the same as the ones explained in the previous point.
-   8. **"Interpolation" area** - In this row you can set the interpolation method and color model used to blend the colors inbetween the segment.
+   8. :guilabel:`Interpolation` - In this row you can set the interpolation method and color model used to blend the colors inbetween the segment.

 Stop Handle UI Breakdown
    Keep in mind that a segmented gradient is just a list of gradient segments.
 There isn't really a concept of *stop* associated with it.
 The stop handles are just a convention used in the editor to ease the editing of the gradient.
 When manipulating or changing the properties of a stop handle you are really modifying the end of the segment on the left and the start of the segment on the right synchronously.